VCauthon/Summary-Docker/src/docs/2-theory.md

 ##### Local

-A clean Docker installation has an empty _local repository_. _Local repository_ is jargon for an area on your local machine where docker stores images for more convenient access.
+A clean Docker installation has an empty _local repository_. _Local repository_ is jargon for an area on your local machine where Docker stores images for more convenient access.
 We sometimes call it the image cache, and on Linux its usually located in `/var/lib/docker/<storage-driver>`.

 The mentioned local repository can be seen with the following command:
 ```bash